Saluki Women’s Weekend returns this October

 Saluki Women's Weekend

-Mark your calendars for the 4th Annual Saluki Women’s Weekend, taking place October 2-4, 2025!
-This empowering three-day event celebrates the strength, leadership, and innovation of Saluki women through networking, panels, breakout sessions, and special recognitions.
+The SIU Foundation Women’s Leadership Council will host the 4th Annual Saluki Women’s Weekend on Oct.
+3–4, celebrating the strength, leadership and innovation of Saluki women through networking, mentorship, panels, breakout sessions and special recognitions.

-The vision of the WLC Mentor Program is to facilitate the connection of students with successful women mentors to align classroom learning with real-life experiences, develop leadership skills, network, and explore career paths after college.
-The goals of the WLC Mentor Program are as follows:
+The Women’s Leadership Council Mentor Program is a cornerstone of the weekend.
+Its vision is to connect students with successful women mentors to align classroom learning with real-life experiences, develop leadership skills, expand professional networks and explore career pathways after college.
+The program’s goals include:

-• Facilitate professional growth, development, and confidence of mentees
+• Facilitating professional growth, development and confidence of mentees.

-• Provide an avenue for women to develop and demonstrate leadership abilities
+• Providing an avenue for women to develop and demonstrate leadership abilities.

-• Provide networking opportunities to enhance teamwork, professional insight, coaching, development and realization of the value of women’s contributions to SIU Carbondale and future organizations
+• Creating networking opportunities that enhance teamwork, coaching, professional insight and recognition of women’s contributions to SIU Carbondale and beyond.

-“It has been so neat seeing some of the students and recent graduates connect with the more seasoned alumni,” said Melissa Hahn, SIU Women’s Leadership Council board member.
+Melissa Hahn, a Women’s Leadership Council board member, said she has enjoyed watching connections form between students, recent graduates and experienced alumnae.
+“It has been so neat seeing some of the students and recent graduates connect with the more seasoned alumni,” Hahn said.

 Help fuel the future: Support STEAM For All summer camp